meizabel/documentation/contribute/README.md

 If you'd like to help us improving the [Documentation](https://github.com/SpineEventEngine/documentation), you can do it in few ways.

 ###Leave a Comment
-If you’d like to suggest a better definition or comment some statement — it’s easy through GitBook “Discussions”.
+If you’d like to suggest a better definition or comment something — it’s easy through GitBook “Discussions”.
 1. Hover the paragraph you'd like to comment on, and  click `+` sing to open “New Discussion”.
 2. Click “Post”.
 That’s it!